-My hand-crafted newsletter is sent every Friday; you can upgrade to get bonus content via e-mail, including a preview of the week's premieres.
+My hand-crafted newsletter is sent every Friday, and is free.
+(You can also upgrade to get bonus content via e-mail, including a preview of the week's premieres.)

 reality blurred is your guide to the world of reality TV and unscripted entertainment, with reality show reviews, news, and analysis.
 It was created in 2000 by Andy Dehnart.
 He's still writing and publishing it today.